-PASSING MARIO KART: Players are paired up and must successfully pass the ball through the cones to their teammate to earn a point.
+PASSING MARIO KART: Players are paired up and must successfully pass the ball through the cones, to their teammate, to earn a point.
 Players may not go through the same cones twice.
 Players try to accumulate as many points as possible in the time allotted.
 Play multiple games and have them try to beat their previous score.
 Reinforce communication and teamwork to help players increase their previous score.